 At least once a week, teachers and peers have the chance to come together and discuss the Dhamma.
 These informal ‘tea times’ help us establish Sangha, the sense of community despite physical distance.
 There are also weekly meditation groups, and chances on the New and Full Moons, the Uposatha Observances, to take precepts and hear instructional talks.

-Upavana has already hosted one Online Meditation Retreat, and is looking forward to more in the future.
+Upavana also occasionally hosts online meditation retreats.
 These retreats are free and publicly available, allowing individuals to tap in as they are able as well as adapt the format to fit their needs and timezone.

 Starting in May 2021, Monastics and lay practitioners have begun coming together in various locations throughout Western Massachusetts.
 Though these spaces are borrowed, the aim is to someday have permanent locations to use as dhamma centers.
 Once a property is found and enough funding is secured, it is their hope to found a center where the continuous practice of Dhamma takes place.
 This may be a gradual process, starting with a small facility housing a few dedicated teachers and students who hold events in the community.
 Eventually, Upavana hopes to support multiple such groups and both male and female monastic communities.